lconcia/life_sciences_ml_at_tacc/docs/section2/linear_regression.rst

   similar ideas can be used to deal with the case of multiple independent variables.

-SciKit Learn
+SciKit-Learn
 ------------

-The Python Package SciKit Learn (``scikit-learn`` on PyPI) provides implementations for a number of ML algorithms we will cover in this workshop.
+The Python Package SciKit-Learn (``scikit-learn`` on PyPI) provides implementations for a number of ML algorithms we will cover in this workshop.
 It also works well with NumPy, Pandas, Matplotlib, etc.